Police: Dubuque man who led officers on chase later found hiding under porch

 Matthew D. Birch, 39, of 2552 Washington St., was arrested Friday afternoon at 801 Lincoln Avenue on a charge of eluding.
-He also faces more than 20 traffic citations for infractions like speeding and reckless driving.
+He also faces more than 20 traffic citations for infractions such as speeding and reckless driving.

 Police said an officer attempted to pull over Birch’s vehicle at 4:45 p.m.
 Friday in the 1500 block of Washington Street.
-Birch did not stop and continued driving.
+Birch did not stop.

 Birch eventually pulled over in the 2100 block of Jackson Street, according to court documents.
 However, he refused an officer’s order to keep his hands out of the vehicle and again attempted to flee.